 Award-winning author, Danielle Y. C. McClean, was born on the Caribbean island of Trinidad in a home where books were valued and plentiful.
 Creative writing and foreign languages were among her favorite subjects in school, and she spent hours composing poems, short stories, and skits.
-Danielle went on to earn advanced degrees in French, Spanish translation, and law and currently lives in Tennessee with her husband and two children where she is also a translator, interpreter, and Spanish teacher.
-In 2016, her debut novel, Secrets of Oscuros: The Protectors’ Pledge, won a CODE 2016 Burt Award for Caribbean Literature.
+Danielle went on to earn advanced degrees in French, Spanish translation, and law and currently lives in Tennessee with her husband and two children where she is also a translator and interpreter.

-5. After returning to Trinidad, Danielle worked as a legal intern and assistant to the Legal Advisor at the Association of Caribbean States.
+- After returning to Trinidad, Danielle worked as a legal intern and research assistant to the Legal Advisor at the Association of Caribbean States.

-6. Danielle enrolled in and completed the M.A. program in Spanish Translation at Rutgers University in New Jersey then worked as an in-house Spanish translator and interpreter at South Jersey Legal Services.
+- She completed the M.A. program in Spanish Translation at Rutgers University in New Jersey then worked as an in-house Spanish translator and interpreter at South Jersey Legal Services.

 People, nature, music (especially soca), dancing, taking pictures, writing, reading, fruit, learning, stories, laughing, travelling, memories, connecting with others, language, singing, getting dressed up, peace of mind, daydreaming, creating, family, friendships, shells and stones, walks, making lists (yes, like this..haha), sunglasses, belts, ice cream (especially soursop and coconut–yum!), the smell of vanilla / sandalwood / cinnamon, funky jewelry, movies / shows with creatures, snacks, working towards a goal, achieving my goals, rom coms, optimism, joy, and growth.